carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 > > Note: This cleaned 'Results' tab data could be saved as a CSV file for consequent work.
 If so, ensure the file is described accordingly in the
 > > README.txt file
 > >
+> > {: .output}
-{: .solution}
+> {: .solution}
-{: .challenge}
+{: .exercise}

 Remember, the aim isn't "it looks better".
 You might even conclude that it looks worse!
 The real question is "when I come back to this in 18 months time, when someone has asked me why and how I did what I did, will I understand it?".
-Or perhaps the question is "If I do a similar experiment next month, how do I ensure I'm handling the data in the same way?", i.e. minimising subjective decisions or errors.
+Or, "if someone else looks at this, will they understand it?".
+Or, perhaps, "If I do a similar experiment next month, how do I ensure I'm handling the data in the same way?", i.e. minimising subjective decisions or errors.